 Some of the factors that contributed to our different experiences;

 One of the key things you need to organise before arriving is anti-malarial tablets.
-On the first trip we went through the traditional method of going via the local doctor’s surgery.
-This we found to be quite ardours with an having to make an appointment at least 12 weeks before travel and the unexpected fee of £10 per private prescription on top of the cost of the tablets at the local pharmacy.
+On the first trip, we went through the traditional method of going via the local doctor’s surgery.
+This we found to be quite challenging with having to make an appointment at least 12 weeks before travel and the unexpected fee of £10 per private prescription on top of the cost of the tablets at the local pharmacy.
 Not cheap!
 But a must!

 This time round we decided to go via Boots chemists.
 The times available for appointments were not that flexible and only available at certain times if and when the appointed pharmacists were available.
-In the end we discovered that you can go online and pre-order the amount of anti-malarial tablets required.
+In the end, we discovered that you can go online and pre-order the amount of anti-malarial tablets required.
 Going through this process is great if you know which type of Anti-Malaria Tablet is good for the area you are traveling to.
 Once you have clicked to purchase you need to complete the details of your registered GP.
-The other bonus is you can collect boots advantage points!
-Within a few days we got an email confirmation the order was ready to collect and the advantage points were added at the time of collection.
+The other bonus is you can collect boots' advantage points!
+Within a few days, we got an email confirming the order was ready to collect and the advantage points were added at the time of collection.

 From the UK, most travel via Paris with Air France arriving in the evening and then also departing in the evening.
 The airport was a scene of organised chaos with baggage handlers ever so eager to get your bags and for a tidy sum not only to take your bag but also assist you with currency exchange and help with taxis.
 If you are nobbled it will cost you.
 Departing is not much better!

 The most recent visit arriving with Air Mauritius was a much nicer experience.
 Arriving during the day and departing late afternoon.
 It was much quieter in the terminal building with not so much chaos.
-There are drawbacks one being that there was no representatives available from Air Mauritius for example, if you would like to upgrade or change your ticket.
-Other than that the check- in was quick and the representative was very helpful and pleasant.
+There are drawbacks one being that there were no representatives available from Air Mauritius for example if you would like to upgrade or change your ticket.
+Other than that the check-in was quick and the representative was very helpful and pleasant.
 We would happily fly with Air Mauritius again.

 All internal flights are operated by Air Madagascar.
 They have been known to delay and even cancel flights at the last moment.
 Please keep this in mind when booking your international flight home.